blaynem/pos-app/README.md

 - Create a scrolling box around users so the page isn't gigantic from having a ton of users.
 	- Edit scroll so it only shows if certain amount of users are seen.
 - Modify items button inside cart.
+- Probably need to change how all of the data is structured for items.
 - Modify all items prices.
 (Discounts, etc.)
 - Add dates to purchases.
 - If you add multiples of the same item, it should say something like "sm X #" instead of adding multiple rows of items.